arskom/spyne/doc/source/manual/validation.rst

 it is a number, and then *validate_native* to see if it is prime.

 ..
 NOTE::
-    *rpclib* has a primitive type called *Integer*, it is reasonable to use that one as a basis for this custom type. *Unicode* is used in this example simply because it is an opportunity to show both types of validation functions in action.
+    *spyne* has a primitive type called *Integer*, it is reasonable to use that one as a basis for this custom type. *Unicode* is used in this example simply because it is an opportunity to show both types of validation functions in action.
 This may be a good academic example, but it is